Music Box (Mariah Carey album): Singles

+30th anniversary

+On August 31, 2023, Carey announced that she planned to release a three-disc deluxe edition of Music Box to promote its thirtieth anniversary.
+The album would feature unreleased tracks, mixes, live and remastered audios.
+It was released a week later on September 8, 2023.

+The first disc of the anniversary edition included all the tracks from the original Music Box album and its bonus track, "Everything Fades Away".
+The second disc of the album featured an extended version of "All I Live For" and the original version of "Do You Think of Me"; both of which were previously released in 2020 for The Rarities.
+Carey's duet with Luther Vandross, "Endless Love" was included and is followed with two previously unreleased songs: "Workin' Hard" and "My Prayer"; the latter being a cover of an original song written by Georges Boulanger.
+Amongst various remixes, the second disc also included the 2009 version of "Hero" which was re-recorded for Carey's The Ballads album, an acapella version of "Music Box", the extended version of "Anytime You Need a Friend" and two live performances from the Top of the Pops.
+The third and final disc of the album featured Carey's full set from her 1993 concert at Proctor's Theatre in New York; which was previously featured on Here Is Mariah Carey.

 Critical reception

 Music Box received mixed reviews from critics, many of whom found the performances uninvolved and devoid of substantial songwriting.
 In Rolling Stone, Stephen Holden said the lyrics were "made up entirely of pop and soul clichés" on an album "so precisely calculated to be a blockbuster that its impact is ultimately a little unnerving".
 Christopher John Farley from Time called it "perfunctory and almost passionless" in spite of highlights in "Anytime You Need a Friend" and the title track.
 In Entertainment Weekly, David Browne found Carey's performance low on energy and her voice no longer soaring above the backup chorus.
 Instead, he wrote in Entertainment Weekly, she "drips over them like syrup instead of overpowering them; she lets the melodies speak for themselves."
 Dennis Hunt was particularly critical in the Los Angeles Times, writing that Carey's pop-soul songs still lacked emotion even though she had "toned down her vocal showboating".
 He accused Music Box of being geared toward an adult contemporary audience that "likes its soul whitewashed and in small doses".
 Village Voice critic Robert Christgau labeled it a "dud", indicating "a bad record whose details rarely merit further thought".

 In a retrospective review for AllMusic, Ron Wynn deemed Music Box "partly successful" and believed it was smart of Carey to explore her vocal approach differently, but she ended up sounding "detached on several selections".
 With the exception "Hero" and "Dreamlover", the other songs lacked her usual "personality and intensity", according to Wynn.
 Q was more impressed by the record, writing that "this 1993 celebration of the all-conquering power of love was her defining moment".